Save 15% with JRB15 Coupon Code: https://www.apecanyon.com/ See the: JRB Collection Ropes |

 - Some ropes (typically dynamic ropes) are rated as half/twin and are not adequate for Single Rope applications, but can be used for Doubled Rope applications.
 As a rule of thumb, if it’s adequate for single rope applications, it’s more than adequate for doubled rope applications, but the opposite isn’t true.

-2. Strength / MBS / Safety Factor
+2. MBS / Safety Factor

-For climbing systems with zero or minimal slack (less than a foot) JRB recommends a Safety Factor of 20, indicating that the Minimum Breaking Strength is greater than 20 times the load on the line, considering the weight of the climber plus any gear being carried.
+For climbing systems with zero or minimal slack (less than a foot) JRB recommends a Safety Factor of 20, indicating that the Minimum Breaking Strength (MBS) is greater than 20 times the load on the line, considering the weight of the climber plus any gear being carried.
 Examples:

 - For a single rope application, a 200lb climber needs a rope with an MBS of at least: 200 x 20 = 4000lb